 Include plenty of fibre in your diet

 Constipation can make bladder leakage worse.
 Good sources fibre are nuts, seeds (especially chia and linseed) and vegetables.
+Try to avoid empty carbs such as anything with weat and sugar.
+These contain very little fibre and will only contribute to messing with your digestion and not improving constipation at all.

 Regular physical activity